adulbrich/cs-capstone-handbook/src/content/docs/project-selection/change.md

 - Can we build it? (feasibility risk)
 - Does this solution work for our organization? ("business" viability risk)

-Depending on your project category, all risks might not apply int he same way.
+Depending on your project category, all risks might not apply in the same way.

 Reference: M. Cagan, INSPIRED: how to create tech products customers love, Second edition.
 Hoboken: Wiley, 2017.
 :::